 - 7.5.1 Ideally the above measures aim to minimise the need for this, where the Council proactively provides relevant information to promote anti-fraud through local (and possibly national) media. - 7.5.2 Press queries will arise on some occasions and it is essential that they are responded to in such a way as to promote the anti-fraud policy of the Council. - 7.5.3 Responses to Press queries regarding specific individuals must not breach Data Protection or Human Rights legislation.

-http://staffintranet/audit/fraud
+http://staffintranet/services/audit

-Milton Keynes Council Audit and Risk Civic Offices 1 Saxon Gate East Milton Keynes MK9 3EJ
+Milton Keynes City Council Internal Audit Civic, 1 Saxon Gate East Milton Keynes, MK9 3EJ

-T 01908 252089 E duncan.wilkinson@milton-keynes.gov.uk
+T 01908 252228 Email: jacinta.fru@milton-keynes.gov.uk